Solar for your business

 Will a rooftop solar electric system lower my bill?

 Yes, solar electricity lowers your bill, but you must still factor in the upfront cost of the system.

 Who benefits most from solar power?

 The most cost-effective installations are in businesses that have large electric bills.
-However, SMUD has found that many businesses install solar for environmental benefits.
+However, we have found that many businesses are installing solar for environmental benefits.